mohamed-amar0107/HuBot/README.md

-# Django Resume Uploader
+# HuBot Resume Uploader

-Django Resume Uploader is a web application that allows users to upload their resumes and view a list of candidates.
+ Resume Uploader is a web application that allows users to upload their resumes and view a list of candidates.
 It is built using the Django web framework and provides a simple way to manage resumes and candidate information.

 ## Features